mboss10/Nashville-Housing-Data-Cleaning-Project/README.md

 # Nashville Housing Data Cleaning Project

 ## Overview
 This project focuses on cleaning and preparing a Nashville housing dataset using SQL.
 The goal is to transform raw data into a more usable format for analysis, demonstrating various data cleaning techniques.
+The list of all SQL queries used for this project can be found [here](https://github.com/mboss10/Nashville-Housing-Data-Cleaning-Project/blob/main/output%20files/Nashville_housing_cleaning.sql)

 ## Dataset
 The dataset contains information about housing sales in Nashville, including details such as sale date, property address, sale price, and more.
+The dataset file can be found [here](https://github.com/mboss10/Nashville-Housing-Data-Cleaning-Project/blob/main/sources/Nashville%20Housing%20Data%20for%20Data%20Cleaning%20(reuploaded).csv)

 I imported the data into a table called `Nashville_Housing` on my local machine Postgres DB.

 ## Cleaning Process